 The data is stored on a removable USB device that must be plugged in on the the back of the HMI display.
 To reach it, open the electronics compartment and look at the bottom of the display.
 If the storage unit is removed the data is not saved and the datalogger functionality will not be available.
 A warning will be displayed on the screen the first time the instrument tries to log a result and the device is not present.
-No further warnings will be raised.
+The presence of the USB storage is also notified in the bottom right corner.